 Alaska’s law on the use of deadly force

 Alaska has different laws for the use of non-deadly force and deadly force.
 The difference is what you use and your intention when you defend yourself.
 If you are carrying a gun and use it against an attacker, such as a robber, or someone attempting a sexual assault, then this would be an example of the use of deadly force.
+So, for those planning on getting an AR-15 permit or even investing in an 80% lower (learn what is an 80% lower here) for that matter, may need to first understand what self defense scenarios are covered under the law.

 AS 11.81.335 states that you are allowed to defend yourself with deadly force if you feel that you need to defend yourself against imminent: